Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

 Magnetic field features stretched parallel to the $x$-axis could also be seen in Figs.~\ref{figure:slice-downstream} and \ref{figure:plasma-beta-slice}.
-By comparing these plots with the velocity structures evident in Fig.~\ref{figure:shock-tube}, it can be seen that the features originate from the shearing of gas.
-Curved filaments of higher magnetic strength are also evident, however.
-Through similar comparisons, it can be seen that these form due to turbulent eddies and adiabatic compression in the troughs between Rayleigh-Taylor fingers (see Fig.~\ref{figure:slice-downstream} again).
+By comparing these plots with the velocity structures evident in Fig.~\ref{figure:shock-tube}, we reinforce our previous conclusion that these features originate from the shearing of gas.
+Curved filaments of high magnetic strength are also evident, however.
+Through similar comparisons, it can be seen that these form in the troughs between Rayleigh-Taylor fingers, which may point to adiabatic compression (see Fig.~\ref{figure:slice-downstream} again).
 All of these mechanisms require turbulence, and this is mainly generated at the contact discontinuity.
 Consequently, the strongest magnetic field values in Fig.~\ref{figure:t_inj-and-B-field-projections} are seen towards the back of the shock-compressed region, with minimal extra amplification at the very front of it.